Joanna M. Kornafel

-Ms. Kornafel is actively involved in the Connecticut Bar Association (CBA).
-She currently serves as the Legislative Liaison for the Commercial Law & Bankruptcy Section and the Director of Public Service Programs for the Young Lawyers Section.
-Ms. Kornafel sits on the boards of the International Women’s Insolvency and Restructuring Confederation (IWIRC) and the New England Bar Association (NEBA).
-Ms. Kornafel was the American Bar Association Young Lawyers Division’s District Representative for Connecticut and Rhode Island (2015 – 2017).
-She is also a member of the American Bankruptcy Institute
+Joanna is actively involved in the Connecticut Bar Association (CBA).
+She currently serves as the Legislative Liaison for the Commercial Law & Bankruptcy Section and Senior Advisor for the Young Lawyers Section.
+Joanna sits on the boards of the International Women’s Insolvency and Restructuring Confederation (IWIRC) and the New England Bar Association (NEBA).
+Joanna was recently selected as a Fellow of the American Bar Association for Business Law (2019-2021).

-Ms. Kornafel received her Bachelor of Arts degree with Honors from McGill University in Montreal, Quebec, Canada, and her Juris Doctor from Boston College Law School.
-While in law school, Ms. Kornafel was selected for the London Study Abroad Program, where she interned in the General Counsel Division at the Financial Services Authority and attended classes at King’s College London.
-She was also a student attorney in the Civil Litigation Clinic at the Boston College Litigation Assistance Bureau, where she represented clients in a variety of practice areas, including family law, landlord-tenant disputes, and Social Security disability appeals.
+Joanna received her Bachelor of Arts degree with Honors from McGill University in Montreal, Quebec, Canada, and her Juris Doctor from Boston College Law School.
+While in law school, Joanna was selected for the London Study Abroad Program, where she interned in the General Counsel Division at the Financial Services Authority and attended classes at King’s College London.
+She was also a student attorney in the Civil Litigation Clinic at the Boston College Litigation Assistance Bureau, where she represented clients with a variety of legal problems, including child guardianship issues, landlord-tenant disputes, and Social Security disability appeals.

 Successfully represented secured creditors in relief from stay proceedings.